 - All.
 Clears filters

-Notifications can be configured for all companies or for specific company.
-Global settings are applied to all computers which not assigned to the company with the company-specific RMM notification settings.
+Notifications can be configured on provider (global) level for all companies, on company level for a specific company.
+Global settings are applied to all computers that are not assigned to the company with the company-specific RMM notification settings or to computer with specified notification settings.
+To change notification use Customize notification options button.